Ikulyte/Azure-Home-SOC-Lab/README.md

  <br />

 -	Resource Group: Select the existing group that you created from your side, I created CJ-SOC-LAB.
--	Region: Same region you selected previously, to keep you aligned with your resource group location, in this instance my region is North Europe.
+-	Region: Use the same region you selected previously, to keep you aligned with your resource group location, in this instance my region is North Europe.
 -	Name of your VN: Keep it simple, I named mine VNET-SOC-LAB.

 ## Step 3: Create a Virtual Machine